atarazana/minerva-operator/part1.md

 ### Defining the CRD (API)

-Let's get started, let's update the empty CRD and add some attributes.
+Let's get started, let's update the empty role and add some attributes (kind of CRD definition).

-Open file `./roles/appdefinition/defaults/main.yml` and look for this.

 So for instance in this simple example we want to deploy a Memcached cluster and one of the attributes of the specification of the cluster could include `number of replicas` as an attribute, right?

-Let's add an attribute called Size, substitute this:
+Ok, open file `./roles/appdefinition/defaults/main.yml` and add an attribute called `size`, substitute this:

 ```yaml
 ---